MBANNAMDI/BANK-ACCOUNT/README.md

 * _CSS_
 * _BOOTSTRAP_
 * _JAVASCRIPT/JQUERY_
+* _GIT_

 ## Description

-_{This application allows users to create their bank accont withdraw and deposit money into their respective account. }_
+_{This application allows users to create their bank account, withdraw, deposit and transfer money into their respective account. }_

 ## Setup/Installation Requirements